open-telemetry/opamp-spec/specification.md

 ## Establishing Connection

-The Agent connects to the Server by establishing an HTTP(S) connection, then upgrading the connection to WebSocket as defined by WebSocket standard.
-After the WebSocket connection is established the Agent MUST send the first [status report](#status-reporting) and expect a response to it.
+The Agent connects to the Server by establishing an HTTP(S) connection.

+If WebSocket transport is used then the connection is upgraded to WebSocket as defined by WebSocket standard.

+After the connection is established the Agent MUST send the first [status report](#status-reporting) and expect a response to it.

-If the Agent is unable to establish a WebSocket connection to the Server it SHOULD retry connection attempts and use exponential backoff strategy with jitter to avoid overwhelming the Server.
+If the Agent is unable to establish a connection to the Server it SHOULD retry connection attempts and use exponential backoff strategy with jitter to avoid overwhelming the Server.

 When retrying connection attempts the Agent SHOULD honour any [throttling](#throttling) responses it receives from the Server.

-<h2 id="closing-connection">Closing Connection</h2>

-<h3 id="agent-initiated">Agent Initiated</h3>
+## Closing Connection

+### WebSocket Transport, Agent Initiated

 To close a connection the Agent MUST first send an AgentToServer message with agent_disconnect field set.
 The Agent MUST then send a WebSocket [Close](https://datatracker.ietf.org/doc/html/rfc6455#section-5.5.1) control frame and follow the procedure defined by WebSocket standard.

-<h3 id="server-initiated">Server Initiated</h3>
+### WebSocket Transport, Server Initiated

 To close a connection the Server MUST then send a WebSocket [Close](https://datatracker.ietf.org/doc/html/rfc6455#section-5.5.1) control frame and follow the procedure defined by WebSocket standard.

+### Plain HTTP Transport

+The Agent is considered logically disconnected as soon as the OpAMP HTTP response is completed.
+It is not necessary for the Agent to send AgentToServer message with agent_disconnect field set since it is always implied anyway that the Agent is gone after the HTTP response is completed.

+HTTP keep-alive may be used by the Agent and the Server but it has no effect on the logical operation of the OpAMP protocol.

+The Server may use its own business logic to decide what it considers an active Agent (e.g. an Agent that continuously polls) vs an inactive Agent (e.g. an Agent that has no made an HTTP for a specific period of time).
+This business logic is outside the scope of OpAMP specification.

-## Restoring Connection
+## Restoring WebSocket Connection

 If an established WebSocket connection is broken (disconnected) unexpectedly the Agent SHOULD immediately try to re-connect.
 If the re-connection fails the Agent